 Ross-Simons' Drusy Collection

-Including drusy in your jewelry and fashion repertoire will broaden your options.
+Rated at 7 on the Moh's Scale of Hardness, drusy quartz is beautifully suited for pins, pendants and earrings.
+Including this glittery gem in your jewelry and fashion repertoire will broaden your options.
 Due to its accessibility, versatility and abundance, drusy is becoming increasingly popular among jewelry designers and wearers as well.

 Drusy Jewelry Care & Handling

 Drusy quartz can be cleaned using warm soapy water and a soft brush.
-As with most gemstones, drusy quartz should be kept away from household chemicals and from prolonged exposure to extremes of heat as this can cause damage or permanent changes to its appearance.
-Drusy Quartz should be kept in a fabric-lined box away from other jewelry items in order to avoid damage / scratching.
+As with most gemstones, it should be kept away from household chemicals and from prolonged exposure to extremes of heat as this can cause damage or permanent changes to its appearance.
+Drusy quartz should be kept in a fabric-lined box away from other jewelry items in order to avoid damage or scratching.